tursodatabase/turso-docs/reference/turso-cli.md

 $ turso db create $DB_NAME --group $GROUP_NAME --from-db $OTHER_DB_NAME
 ```

-#### Create a logical database by copying another logical database at a point in time
+#### Create a logical database by copying another logical database at a point in time (restoring a backup)

 To create a new database with the same contents as an existing database in your
 organization, with contents specified from a specific point in time, use the